BrainlessPOMO/Tourism-in-Greece-and-Spain/README.md

 > I am assuming that you have installed all the required libraries

+- First of all you have to run the file **Tourism_in_Greece_Spain** which starts the main GUI
-- Firstly, you have to setup the database, by running the **setup_db.py** file
+- After that, you have to setup the database, by clicking the **Create database** button.
+You have to know that tables of database will not be created if they exist already
-- After your database is set, you can run the file **get_info_from_webpage.py**.
+- After your database is set, you can click the **Retrieve data from Web** button.
 It will open all the pages containing the information we want and store them into the database
-- Finally, run the file **check_info_create_csv.py** that prints the stored information and saves them as CSV files in the folder called "csv files"
+- Finally, click the **Check Saved Info** button that opens a new window showing all stored data (if there are)
+  - If you would like to store the data in csv format, you can click the **Create CSVs** button.
+You csv files will be in the folder named **csv files**

 ## Database Configuration